When do the wisdom teeth appear?

-But if this is not the case, it is normal for the rash to be painful and the inflammation of the gum to occur, in addition to being able to grow crooked when having to break through and cause an infection that affects the mucosa or even the bone, in which case the intervention of the dentist will be needed.
+But if this is not the case it is normal for the rash to be painful and the inflammation of the gum to occur in addition to being able to grow crooked when having to break through and cause an infection that affects the mucosa or even the bone, in this case the intervention of the dentist will be needed.

-An X-ray will allow you to know exactly what is going to happen and, if necessary, recommend its immediate extraction to prevent its growth from causing malocclusive problems by altering the position of other teeth or the bite itself as a whole.
+An X-ray will allow you to know exactly what is going to happen and, if necessary, recommend its immediate extraction to prevent its growth from causing malocclusive problems by altering the position of other teeth or the bite.

 On the other hand, the exodoncia has a greater indication in young people who have previously followed an orthodontic treatment and who can see their results compromised by the inadequate growth of the wisdom teeth.